 Our students are fortunate enough to be educated in an age where study abroad as become a common expectation.
 There is a large collection of opportunities; and although you can go to the opposite side of the world, find an internet cafe, and sip coffee while skyping your friends from home, studying abroad is nothing like home, which is a good thing!

 Education, development and growth are about challenging our commonly held assumptions and getting outside our comfort zones.
 This can be a difficult and uneasy experience at times, but the rewards and sense of accomplishment are much greater when issues are confronted and resolved independently by trial and error and application of newly gained knowledge and experience.
 Therefore, GEO has developed a comprehensive advising and pre-departure orientation to help students prepare for and maximize their study abroad experience.

 We hope you find the resources on this page helpful and wish your child a safe and informative study abroad experience!

-Federal law (FERPA) prevents the Global Enagement Office from sharing specific information about individual students, so we encourage you to communicate directly with your son or daughter so s/he is fully aware of your interest and concern.
+Please feel free to visit contact GEO at any time; our “Contact Us” page is where all our contact information can be found.
+With that said, Federal law (FERPA) prevents GEO from sharing specific information about individual students, so we encourage you to communicate directly with your son or daughter so s/he is fully aware of your interest and concern.
 You will offer the most support and guidance to your son or daughter by allowing him or her to act on their own and communicate directly with their designated study abroad advisor.
-Before long, your student will be living and studying in a new and unfamilar environment, help them prepare by encouraging them to communicate with the Global Enagement Office and to share important information with you.
+Before long, your student will be living and studying in a new and unfamilar environment, help them prepare by encouraging them to communicate with GEO and to share important information with you.
 Additionally please refer to the parent guide to studying abroad for even more information.